actions/checkout/adrs/0153-checkout-v2.md

     description: 'Whether to execute `git clean -ffdx && git reset --hard HEAD` before fetching'
     default: true
   fetch-depth:
     description: 'Number of commits to fetch.
-0 indicates all history.'
+0 indicates all history for all tags and branches.'
     default: 1
   lfs:
     description: 'Whether to download Git-LFS files'